PHILOSOPHY PATHWAYS ISSN 2043-0728

-If you are not yet an ISFP member, here is the application form for
+If you are not yet an ISFP member, here is the application form for ISFP membership:

-then you are already a life member of the ISFP.
+If you are a former Pathways student who joined under the old system, then you are already a life member of the ISFP.
 If you are not sure of your ISFP membership number (which you will need to access the six Pathways programs) write to me at firstname.lastname@example.org.

 Call for reviews: Pathways introductory book list

 One of the more popular pages on the Pathways web site is the Philosophy introductory book list:

 Among my own capsule book reviews are reviews by Pathways students and readers of Philosophy Pathways.

 You can send your review to me at email@example.com.
 I look forward to hearing from you!

 ISFP Open Group on Facebook reaches 500 members

 The ISFP Open Group on Facebook launched in 2008 by ISFP member Roger Moore (no relation to the actor) when ISFP had just over 1400 members.